Frequently asked questions

 Keys & pricing

-What is BYOK, and what does it mean for me?
+What does "bring your own keys" mean for me?

-BYOK is bring your own keys.
-You connect your own provider accounts and pay each provider directly at their list price.
-NodeTool never marks up model calls, never issues proprietary credits, and never runs inference on its own servers.
+It means you connect your own provider accounts and pay each provider directly at their list price.
+NodeTool never adds a markup, never sells its own credits, and never runs models on its own servers.
 Your keys, your bill, your data.
+You will sometimes see this written as BYOK.

 Read more →